-1. Dismissal procedures will be handed out to guardians at the Back to School Night.

-- 2. Safety is the primary concern and staff will be on hand to monitor dismissal each day through a rapid student release process called Driveline Dispatch. - 3.
-Guardians must display their assigned pick-up number, their "Family I.D.", in the car window, and are asked to model patience and courtesy while waiting in the pick-up line. - 4.
+- 1. Dismissal procedures will be handed out to guardians at the Welcome Back Night prior to the start of the school year. - 2.
+Safety is the primary concern and staff will be on hand to monitor dismissal each day through a rapid student release process called Driveline Dispatch. - 3.
+Guardians must display their assigned driveline pick-up number in the car window, and are asked to model patience and courtesy while waiting in the pick-up line. - 4.
 Staff will alert classrooms of the order of guardians driving into the school by way of Driveline Classroom. - 5.
 Students will be dressed, ready to leave, while they wait in their classrooms until their ride arrives in the pick-up line, at which point they will proceed safely to their car.